sylhare/sylhare.github.io/_posts/2020-04-07-Kotlin-tcp-socket-example.md

 import java.net.Socket
 ```

-If you already know it in Java then no suprise, but since you might be interested in Ktor or the kotlin syntax:
+If you already know it in Java then no surprise, but since you might be interested in Ktor or the kotlin syntax:

 > You can have access to the source code at [sylhare/tcp](https://github.com/sylhare/tcp).